Shaqiloheal/CS1527_OOP/Week1_Exercises/README.md

 ## 3
 A program that reads a year from the user and displays a message indicating whether or not it is a leap year.

+## 4
+Program that displays a temperature conversion table for degrees Celsius and degrees Fahrenheit.
+The table includes rows for all temperatures between 0 and 100 degrees Celsius that are multiples of 10 degrees Celsius.